devopshq/teamcity/docs-sphinx/tc_models/builds.rst

 Project pipelines
 =================

-A pipeline is a group of jobs executed by GitLab CI.
+A pipeline is a group of jobs executed by TeamCity CI.

 Reference
 ---------